 The Exam Sessions are:

-In the unfortunate case of failing of an exam, the student could come back to Dublin for the Supplemental Examination Session, in the first two weeks of September 2015, and sit the Exam Repeats, if this has been previously agreed with the Home Institution.
+In the unfortunate case of failing of an exam, the student could come back to Dublin for the Supplemental Examination Session, in the last two weeks of August 2019, and sit the Exam Repeats, if this has been previously agreed with the Home Institution.

 Following your studies at DIT a Transcript of Results will be sent to your Home Institution, not directly to the student.